When Jeffrey Ong first crafted his Jungle Bird cocktail, he probably had no idea what he was about to start.

 However, around the time the Jungle Bird was invented, one would have had a hard time finding another Tiki drink featuring a bittersweet component.
 But that is just what the herbal liqueur Campari is.

 So let's see who came up with the idea for the Jungle Bird and how it bridged the first and second waves of Tiki cocktails.

 Ingredients for a Jungle Bird cocktail

-The Jungle Bird is a nicely balanced cocktail featuring aromatic dark Rum, pineapple juice, lime, demerara syrup, and Campari whose bright red is responsible for the Jungle Bird's color.
+The Jungle Bird is a beautifully balanced cocktail featuring aromatic dark Rum, pineapple juice, lime, demerara syrup, and Campari whose bright red is responsible for the Jungle Bird's color.

 Rum in the Jungle Bird

 The original recipe for making a Jungle Bird doesn't ask for a specific type of Rum.
 Also, in John Poister's recipe from 1989, you'll only read "Dark Rum" in the instructions for the Jungle Bird.

 Nonetheless, in most cases, bartenders opt for a Blackstrap Rum.
 That is a richer, darker, and more aromatic dark Rum.
 And Jeff Berry created his own variation in his 2002 Intoxica, featuring Jamaican Rum.

 As so often, the juices from pineapple and lime should ideally be freshly squeezed.
 The freshness of those two will work perfectly with the bitter and sweet herbal notes from Campari.

 This bitterness is less pronounced in the Jungle Bird cocktail, but it still adds a unique layer to the drink that makes it so special.